20+ bucket list activities for you and your dog (2026 edition)

 Dogs will remember these fun moments, and we're sure you will, too!

-Social and community activities
+Social and community bucket list activities

 two people holding dogs over their shoulders and walking outside